scottkellum/scottkellum.com/src/content/work/making-a-smartphone-dumbphone.md

 ---
-title: 'Making a Smartphone, Dumb'
+title: "Making a Smartphone, Dumb"
-description: 'An exploration of transforming an iPhone into a distraction-free device.
-Reduce screen time and regain focus to build a healthier relationship with your smartphone.'
+description: "An exploration of transforming an iPhone into a distraction-free device.
+Reduce screen time and regain focus to build a healthier relationship with your smartphone."
-pubDate: 'June 20 2025'
+pubDate: "June 20 2025"
-heroImage: '/img/iphone-dumbphone.avif'
+heroImage: "/img/iphone-dumbphone.avif"
-alt: 'A colorful montage showing an iPhone 13 Mini with a black and white home screen and Assistive Access mode.'
+alt: "A colorful montage showing an iPhone 13 Mini with a black and white home screen and Assistive Access mode."
-category: 'writing'
+category: "writing"
 pinned: true
+featured: true
 ---

 Sometimes, I find myself scrolling.
 A quick check on a friend or a break with a YouTube video can add up to hours of wasted time every day.
 If you asked a social media company about my engagement with these apps, they would claim the solid metrics indicate I had an enjoyable experience.
 While I might have gained value from that first check-in or video, these sessions leave me feeling pretty messed up, foggy, and unhappy with the precious time I’ve wasted.
 Our devices are addictive, and I think a lot of my peers are in the same boat.
 So, let’s do something about it.